riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

 First we're just setting up some constants for the sort field and sort direction Session variable keys.
 We've also changed the keys to be a little more specific, i.e. `customerSortField` instead of `sortField`.
 In general the more specific a Session key the better.
-As your application grows if you use very generic Session key's there is a chance you'll unintentionally re-use a key for more than one thing, and in the process introduce all sorts of nasty, hard to track down bugs.
+As your application grows if you use very generic Session keys there is a chance you'll unintentionally re-use a key for more than one thing, and in the process introduce all sorts of nasty, hard to track down bugs.

-After dealing with the Session keys, we've moved the code that grabs the current sort field and direction into `customer-sort-settings.js`.
-We've also moved the logic that sets the Session variables out of `list-customers.js`.
+After dealing with the Session keys, the next bit is just code we've moved out of the router that grabs the current sort field and direction.
+Next we've  moved out from `list-customers.js` the logic that sets the Session variables.

-We can now remove much of the code out of `list-customers.js`, just keeping the event handler for the headers.
+As a result we can remove much of the code in `list-customers.js`, just keeping the event handler for the headers.

 #####/client/templates/customers/list-customer.js
 {% highlight JavaScript %}
 ... existing code

 Template.listCustomers.events({
   'click #btnAddCustomer': function(e) {
     e.preventDefault();